Ketamine-Assisted Psychotherapy (KAP) 101

 ● If Journey Clinical’s medical team determines that you are eligible for KAP, they will develop a personalized Ketamine prescription and outcome monitoring plan for you.

 ● Journey Clinical’s medical staff will write a ketamine prescription for you, and a small amount of oral ketamine will be sent to your home, enough for the first 2 KAP sessions.
-You will be taught to take your vitals and self-administer the ketamine lozenges by Journey Clinical’s medical team in advance of our KAP sessions.
+You will be taught to take your vitals and self-administer the ketamine dissolving tablets by Journey Clinical’s medical team in advance of our KAP sessions.

 What Can I Expect During the KAP Dosing Session?